det-lab/docker-lesson/docs/index.md

 * What containers are and how they differ from virtual machines.

-* How to install Docker and run your first container.
+* How to install Docker and run a pre-built container.

-* How to install SSH inside a container, and why you might choose to do so.

-* Use a Docker container to explore SSH

-* How to use basic Docker commands to build, inspect, and manage your containers.
+* How to describe, build, and run a container that includes SSH.

-* Practical examples to illustrate how Docker can simplify both development and deployment workflows.
+The goal of this tutorial is to get a local container running that the user can SSH into, so that they can run this [SSH tutorial](https://hsf-training.github.io/hsf-training-ssh-webpage/) even without cluster credentials.

+## Prerequisites
+If you are new to programming, it's recommended that you first take a few minutes to go over [this short lesson](https://det-lab.github.io/reading-documentation/) talking about how to read technical documentation.

+You'll also need a basic understanding of the Unix shell.
+If you're unfamiliar with the Unix shell, review the [Unix Shell tutorial by Software Carpentry](https://swcarpentry.github.io/shell-novice/).

+## Why Containers?

 Docker is a tool which allows users to build, share, package, verify, and run applications in isolated environments called **containers** while avoiding the tedium of environment configuration and management.